pavelee/minimalistic-php-microservice/README.md

 * You have to migrate schema during development.
 * It's harder to redact big data
 * It's harder to optimize when data set begin to be huge
+* Not design to scale horizontally
+* Vertical scalling gets expensive

 ## Extend your microservice